What You Can Expect During Your Cesarean Recovery?

 Your provider will recommend pain medication.
 Some women do well on just Motrin and others need opioids for a short period of time.
 Discuss your preferences with them as well as your medication history.

 Ask your provider about taking a probiotic to assist with gut flora and healing.
 Also consider adding naturally fermented foods to your diet such as yogurt, kombucha, Keifer, and naturally picked vegetables like pickles and sauerkraut.

 Hydrate continuously and urinate hourly.
 Adding fiber to your diet to help with constipation along with the stool softener they recommended.
 Papaya can be added to your daily diet as a natural way to regulate your bowels.

-Walking regularly is critical to heal and prevent blood clots immediately after birth.
-Movement also helps with constipation and general sluggishness.
+Walking regularly is critical to healing and preventing blood clots immediately after birth.
+The movement also helps with constipation and general sluggishness.
 Short trips to the bathroom, kitchen, and walks outside near your house will make you feel better both mentally and physically.
 When sitting or lying for a long time, do ankle circles to prevent blood clots.
 And when you need to get up consider splinting your incision or holding a pillow to your incision when changing positions or coughing.

 It is recommended not to lift anything heavier than your baby.
 Household activities like food shopping, cooking dinner, laundry, and heavy lifting should be avoided initially.
 Additionally, driving and putting the car seat in and out of the car are not recommended.
 Ask your provider what activities need to be limited or avoided.

 Breastfeeding in the football and side-lye potions are usually preferred initially to avoid putting pressure on the incision site.
 As you heal, and the baby grows, you will move to more traditional positions as needed or desired.

-Consider keeping things you need in arm’s reach.
+Consider keeping things you need within arm’s reach.
 When food is nearby it is easier to stay fueled and hydrated.
 When the phone and remote are easy to access you can reach out as needed.
 Having a diaper changing station on each floor can help to minimize unnecessary bending and lifting.